Skip Navigation

 Bard PowerPort Lawsuit Lawyers

-Due to facts and law common throughout the litigation, all federal Bard PowerPort lawsuits were consolidated for coordinated discovery and pretrial proceedings in the District of Arizona before U.S. District Judge David G. Campbell, who has been working with the parties for months to prepare a series of six bellwether trials to go before juries.
+Due to facts and law common throughout the litigation, all federal Bard PowerPort lawsuits have been consolidated for coordinated discovery and pretrial proceedings in the District of Arizona before U.S. District Judge David G. Campbell, who has been working with the parties for months to prepare a series of six bellwether trials to go before juries.

 Bard PowerPort Verdict